How to Become a Counselor in Idaho

 Counselor Education in Idaho

-LPC licensure in Idaho requires the completion of a 60-semester-hour graduate degree program in counseling, which is approved by either the Council for Accreditation of Counseling and Related Educational Programs or the Council on Rehabilitation Education.
-Alternatively, the Idaho Licensing Board of Professional Counselors and Marriage and Family Therapists may approve a program that demonstrates instruction in counseling theory and counseling techniques, and includes supervised counseling experience.
+LPC licensure in Idaho requires completion of a 60-semester-hour graduate degree program in counseling approved by either the Council for Accreditation of Counseling and Related Educational Programs or the Council on Rehabilitation Education.
+Alternatively, the Idaho Licensing Board of Professional Counselors and Marriage and Family Therapists may approve a program that provides instruction in counseling theory and techniques and includes supervised counseling experience.

 Appropriate degree programs will consist of at least one graduate-level course in each of the following eight content areas: